paulcrowley/coreference/README.md

 # Coreference resolution

-A rule-based coreference resolution system.
+A rule-based coreference resolution system for the most common types of coreference.

 ### Build the docker container
 ```